A hand pressing a red button on a router, a shield with a check mark above it.

 If your router is not already VPN client-compatible, you can usually set it up with third-party firmware to fix the issue.
 Here’s how:

-1. Find out your router’s IP address (follow the instructions from Step 1 of the How to set up a VPN on a router instructions above).
+1. Find out your router’s IP address.
+Follow the instructions from Step 1 of How to set up a VPN on a router above.

 2. Access your router.
 To access your router, enter the IP from Step 1 in your browser like you would a URL.
 This should bring up a prompt that asks you for your router’s username and password.
 If you haven’t changed them, you should find them in the router’s manual (Tip: you can access most routers by typing in admin for both username and password).